tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 ### 11. Instructor Do: HvPlot Widgets Activity Review (10 min)

-The instructor will lead a facilitated review section in this activity.
-The emphasis will be placed on what each widget does and how widgets can be used in conjunction with one another to deep dive into data analysis and exploration.
+For this activity, the instructor will lead a facilitated review.
+Emphasis is placed on what each widget does, and how widgets can be used in conjunction with one another to take a deep dive into data analysis and exploration.

 Data for this activity was retrieved from [data.cms.gov](https://data.cms.gov/Medicare-Inpatient/Inpatient-Prospective-Payment-System-IPPS-Provider/97k6-zzx3).